ExistensialReset/flowmosr/README.md

 A circle can be as simple as three people sharing meals, supporting each other’s weekly needs, and coordinating tasks without tracking value.
 No hierarchy, shifting roles — and clarity, care, and voluntary action.

-Read more about starting circle in the /guides section.
+Read more about starting a circle in the /guides section.

 ---

 > You need no permission.
-There is no central control.
+> There is no central control.
-Just humans, starting where they are.
+> Just humans, starting where they are.

-> This repository contains the full architecture if you want to go deeper.
+This repository contains the full architecture if you want to go deeper.
 And, please do! 😃

 ---